Presentation of the contest

 Preparing for the contest

-Team members should also become acquainted with the format of the problems and with the algorithmic concepts that usually occur in problems; and of course they should have some practice with one of the official programming languages, to write code quickly and without errors, and debug it efficiently if there is a problem.
+Team members should become acquainted with the format of the problems and with the algorithmic concepts that usually occur in problems; and of course they should have some practice with one of the official programming languages, to write code quickly and debug it efficiently.

-The best teams that participate to ICPC often prepare a team reference document (aka "notebook") with the code for common algorithms, to be used during the contest.
+The best teams that participate to ICPC prepare a team reference document (aka "notebook") with the code for common algorithms, to be used during the contest.
 See the regulations page for details about what the notebook can contain.
-An example of notebook is the one from Stanford University.
+An example of notebook is the one from the KTH Royal Institute of Technology.
 Please note that we only link this notebook for illustrative purposes and do not otherwise endorse its contents.